Aspen Pharmacare: Pricing investigations

-Price-gouging

-Aspen has been criticized for aggressively increasing the prices of generic drugs it sells, threatening to stop supplying drugs unless the price is paid, leading to a number of investigations and fines.
-In October 2016, Aspen was fined $5.5 million for price-gouging in Italy by order of the Italian Competition Authority for price hikes initiated between 2012 and 2014 in respect to certain cancer drugs.
+Aspen has been criticized for aggressively increasing the prices of generic drugs it sells, leading to a number of investigations and fines.
+In October 2016, Aspen was fined $5.5 million by the Italian Competition Authority for price hikes initiated between 2012 and 2014 in respect to certain cancer drugs.
 Aspen unsuccessfully appealed the ruling, arguing that while the hikes appeared large, they resulted from "a very low and unsustainable price base."
-By 2016 Aspen was also being accused of the same practices, including artificially restricting supply, in the UK, Australia, New Zealand, Spain, France, Brazil, and South Africa.
+By 2016 Aspen was also being accused of the same practices, including artificially restricting supply, in the United Kingdom, Australia, New Zealand, Spain, France, Brazil, and South Africa.
 In a British study, it was found that Aspen's Busulfan, a cancer treatment used by the British National Health Service, had undergone a price hike of 1,143% between 2011 and 2016.
-In 2017 in France, three people died after being given cyclophosphamide, an alternative drug to Aspen's melphalan which had gone up in price.
+Aspen argued to The Times that the price hikes had been at "levels appropriate to promote long-term sustainable supply to patients" while also arguing that shortages of cancer medicines had not been deliberate, but tied to temporary manufacturing limitations.

 In October 2017, the South African Competition Commission dropped its investigation into Aspen's pricing of various cancer medicines after determining "an excessive pricing case could not be sustained against them."
 That year, The Guardian noted that Aspen's share value had risen significantly during the period when the price increases had been implemented, and that GSK had profitably sold its Aspen shares in three tranches.
+Aspen responded that the "oncology portfolio in question" had not been responsible for the majority of its generated revenue during that time, with The Times noting that the drugs generated "just 2.7%" of Aspen's R35.6-billion revenue in 2016.
 After an investigation by the UK's Competition and Markets Authority into arrangements Aspen made regarding the UK market for Fludrocortisone, Aspen agreed to pay the National Health Service £8 million in 2019.